The Publisher’s Word

 Another thing I wanted to highlight was the way that the spiritual struggles were ones that, if we’re honest, I think we can all relate to.
 For instance, how sometimes we do things that are wrong and we know they’re wrong, but we try to justify ourselves, and deny our true sin, instead of humbling ourselves (and it’s hard) and asking for forgiveness.

 I enjoyed reading this mash of genres I love, all put together.
 I think that this is the kind of book that will be much more satisfying each time you re-read it.
 Each time it will grow on you.
-After I finished it I went back and re-read the beginning which I hadn’t really appreciated as much when I reading it and it was so much better the second go round.
-I highly recommend this book, and I can’t wait to read another book by Ms. Pruner :)
+After I finished it I went back and re-read the beginning which I hadn’t really appreciated as much when first reading it, and it was so much better the second go round.
+I highly recommend this book, and I can’t wait to read another book by Ms. Pruner 🙂

 I LOVED this book!
 I rarely read romance novels.
 However, I do enjoy a good historical fiction so I gave this one a whirl.
 I am so pleasantly surprised!